Free • No signup Composite Window treatment in room · Free

 Do I need to mark the windows before describing the treatment placement?

 No. Describe the placement in words: 'place the curtains on the living room windows' or 'composite the blinds onto the bedroom window.'
 The AI understands window references.
-Use markers only when the room has multiple windows and the AI keeps picking the wrong one.

 How do I put my real curtain product onto a room photo?